Now that I know what organic really means, I can never go back.

 What Exactly Is Organic Chocolate?

-Before writing this article, I always defined organic chocolate as "expensive" chocolate; I never stopped to research why it’s expensive, and what the difference is between organic chocolate and the big-name (cheap) stuff I usually bought.
+I always thought of organic chocolate as "expensive" chocolate.
+I never stopped to wonder why it’s expensive, and what the difference is between organic chocolate and the big-name (read: cheap) stuff I usually buy.

 One of the main differences is that organic chocolate is created using cocoa beans which have not been treated with synthetic fertilizers, herbicides, or pesticides.
 True organic chocolate should not stop at the cocoa bean—any other ingredients included in the blend (sugar, milk, nuts, fruit, spices, etc.) should be organic as well.
 Of course, just because the label reads organic does not mean that it is totally organic; check the labels closely—your chocolate’s organic percentage could be anywhere from 70% to 98%.